emilzeta/DataVis_Final_Project/Updates.md

 I added some text and changed appearances a little bit on the empty net page.

+April 20 Before Class:

+I again tried to put the team colors in the graphs but it still didn't work.
+The work I did is in the .rmd file.

 =======
 MH: There were not any changes made to your files for this commit on April 13.
 >>>>>>> 0bd51e2688d4b872b9c95ab6a894b087c9364b92